Alper-Celik/Alper-Celik.github.io.old/_posts/2023-04-21-my-first-contributions-to-nixpkgs-and-open-source.md

 ];
 ```

-after @ wegank helped me with grammar, layout of the sentences and misspellings (he fixed them) he merged the pr.
+after @wegank helped me with grammar, layout of the sentences and misspellings (he fixed them) he merged the pr.
 i will probably enable tests on next version of the library if building tests on the latest compilers gets fixed by then
 lastly there was no need to backport this pr since stable(22.11) was still using gcc 11